bart747/mysite/content/blog/ui-coins.md

 Lets take coins as an example.
 When it comes to look: at first glance you see differences in size, color (types of metals) and visual patterns.
 Feel in hand is also important.
-Some seem heavier, some lighter, some have different surfaces.
+Some seem heavier than others.
+You can detect size by touch too.
+Each of these features is useful in some situation.

 <!--more-->

-Some of these things will help you in one situation, some in another.
-It's good that they exist.

 By analogy, you can do something similar with interfaces.
-Font sizes of titles (h1, h2, h3) are well known, trivial example.
+Font sizes attached to HTML tags (<h1>, <h2>, <h3>, <p>) are well known, trivial example.

 Forms are more tricky.
 Sign-up and sign-in forms often look similar and appear in similar places.
 To create a useful contrasts, we can give them different titles and labels.
 We need to remember that users should see what's going on without careful reading.